The Manchester restaurant used to film hit Channel 4 show First Dates has closed permanently due to the impact of the Covid-19 pandemic.

-The Refinery, found in the trendy Spinningfields district, has acted as the backdrop for First Dates since last year, when production moved up north as part of Channel 4’s commitment to UK wide programming.
+The Refinery, found in the trendy Spinningfields district, had acted as the backdrop for First Dates since last year, when production moved up north as part of Channel 4’s commitment to UK wide programming.
 The show was previously filmed at Paternoster Chophouse in London’s St Paul’s, which is part of the D&D Restaurant Group.

 Other Drake & Morgan sites that could close under the proposals include The Allegory and The Listing bars, both of which are in London.

-Speaking about the proposed plans, Drake & Morgan’s founder and chief executive Jillian MacLean said: "We started last year as a profitable and growing business and, in common with the rest of the hospitality industry, have been significantly affected by repeated lockdowns and tier restrictions.”
+Speaking about the plans, Drake & Morgan’s founder and chief executive Jillian MacLean said: "We started last year as a profitable and growing business and, in common with the rest of the hospitality industry, have been significantly affected by repeated lockdowns and tier restrictions.”

 “This course of action, if approved, will safeguard the future of the group and give it the breathing space it needs to recover.
 We would like to thank all our stakeholders for their support during this challenging period."